Tax stamp

 • au pair.

-The cost for renewal of a residence permit also increases: the amount of the tax stamp is fixed at 250 € from 1er May, compared to €225 at present.
+The cost for renewal of a residence permit has also increased: the amount of the tax stamp is set at 250 € since the 1ster May, against €225 before.

-The reduced rate, which applies in the same situations as for a first issue, is set at 100 € from 1er May, against €75 for now.
+The reduced rate, which applies in the same situations as for a first issue, is set at 100 € since 1er May, compared to €75 previously.

-The amount of the tax stamp for obtaining a duplicate of a residence permit is similar to that requested for a first issue of the document: from 1er May, it will be 350 € for the normal rate, and 150 € for the reduced rate.
+The amount of the tax stamp for obtaining a duplicate of a residence permit is similar to that requested for a first issue of the document: since 1er May, it is therefore 350 € for the normal rate, and 150 € for the reduced rate.

 Please note